YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

-## Rank-based inverse normal transformation to enhance statistical power
+## Rank-based inverse normal transformation to enhance statistical power (Optional)

 Model residuals from a fitted null model can be highly unbalanced, especially for longitudinal phenotypes.
 In such cases, we find that applying a rank-based inverse normal transformation (INT) to the residuals significantly improves empirical power.
 We propose SPAGxE<sub>CCT(INT)</sub>, SPAGxE+(INT), SPAGxEmix<sub>CCT(INT)</sub>, and SPAGxEmix<sub>CCT-local(INT)</sub>, where the inverse normal transformed residuals are used as input.
 The p-values from SPAGxE<sub>CCT(INT)</sub>, SPAGxE+(INT), SPAGxEmix<sub>CCT(INT)</sub>, or SPAGxEmix<sub>CCT-local(INT)</sub> can then be combined with those from their untransformed counterparts (SPAGxE<sub>CCT</sub>, SPAGxE+, SPAGxEmix<sub>CCT</sub>, or SPAGxEmix<sub>CCT-local</sub>) using the Cauchy Combination Test (CCT).